February 2022 Newsletter Articles

 California Trailblazers boasts an impressive list of alumni serving in the California State Legislature, including Senate Republican Leader Scott Wilk, Assemblywoman and former State Senator Janet Nguyen and recent winner Senator Rosilicie Ochoa-Bogh.
 You can learn more about California Trailblazers and register for upcoming programs by clicking on CATrailblazers.

-By: Roger Riffenburgh
+By Roger Riffenburgh

 Pin It on Pinterest